google-deepmind/mujoco/doc/modeling.rst

    quaternions and unit vectors remain normalized, non-negative quantities remain non-negative.
 :at:`cutoff`: :at-val:`real, "0"`
    When this value is positive, it limits the absolute value of the sensor output.
-It is also used to normalize the sensor output in the sensor data plots in `simulate.cc`_.
+It is also used to normalize the sensor output in the sensor data plots in :ref:`simulate.cc <saSimulate>`.
 :at:`user`: :at-val:`real(nuser_sensor), "0 0 ..."`
    See :ref:`User parameters <CUser>`.